Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 By default when a simulation is run, it starts at a fixed initial date, in virtual time [#]_, i.e. Friday, January 1, 2010, at midnight.
 Of course this default date is generally to be set explicitly by the simulation case, for example thanks to the ``setInitialTick/2`` or ``setInitialSimulationDate/3`` methods.
 These timings are the one of the simulation as a whole.

 .. [#] This arbitrary date was previously set to the current real time, so that the simulations started from the present time of the user.
-However we could then have variations in the results despite reproducible simulations, if using models depending on the absolute (virtual) date (ex: in the simulation, ``each 1st of April, do something``).
+However we could then have variations in the results despite reproducible simulations, if using models depending on the absolute (virtual) date (e.g. in the simulation, ``each 1st of April, do something``).

 Simulations will always start at tick offset #0 (constant offset against a possibly user-defined absolute tick) and diasca 0.